treeverse/lakeFS/design/ui-testing.md

 1. The decision on the testing automation framework will not affect this section.
-2. Its TBD to decide exactly how to work with Testcontainers to do the tests setup; what the containers should include, and the frequency of creating and tearing them down (In each test file, single instance for the whole test  suit etc.)
+2. Its TBD to decide exactly how to work with Testcontainers to do the tests setup; what the containers should include, and the frequency of creating and tearing them down (In each test file, single instance for the whole test suite etc.)

 ### Future improvements

 In the proposed increment, Jest is used as the E2E tests runner.
-As a a second step we can use Jest in combination with other React testing libraries to to unit-test the UI.
+As a second step we can use Jest in combination with other React testing libraries to to unit-test the UI.
 As a third increment, when the UI becomes more stable we can use more advanced features provided by the testing automation framework such as screenshot testing, performance testing, etc.